 Credits related to higher education are some of Americans’ favorite tools for saving money on taxes.
 These benefits are relatively easy to claim, but the multiple IRS programs can create confusion for taxpayers.
 There are two separate routes to obtaining tax benefits surrounding educational expenses incurred by taxpayers or their dependents, and each has different qualifications and benefits.

-The IRS can process e-file returns faster and with fewer errors.
+The IRS can process e-file returns faster and with fewer errors than non-electronic options.
 This means quicker refunds and less contact with the IRS.
 Who doesn’t like that?
-IRS e-file provides proof of receipt within 24-48 hours of sending the return to the IRS.
+IRS e-file provides proof of receipt within 24-48 hours of sending the tax return to the IRS.
 Individual and business clients can e-file a balance due return and schedule an electronic funds transfer (EFT) from their account for any date.

 Tax season is here, baseball training is in full swing, hockey season is moving along, and March Madness is upon us.
 To me, this means our Halt, Buzas and Powell Spring Non-profit symposium is around the corner.